Energy Materials by Design

 Scientific Challenge

-The energy transition is, at its heart, a materials problem.
-Catalysts that split water without platinum, magnetocalorics that refrigerate without hydrofluorocarbons, and electrodes that store charge reversibly all depend on placing a material at a narrow operating point in a high-dimensional compositional space.
+The energy transition depends on placing materials at narrow operating points in high-dimensional compositional space: catalysts that split water without platinum, magnetocalorics that refrigerate without hydrofluorocarbons, electrodes that store charge reversibly.
 The scientific question is physical: which features of the electronic structure actually decide whether a material sits at that operating point, and which are incidental?
-The functional target is macroscopic, but the control variable — Fermi-level position relative to a pseudogap, d-band filling, site-resolved d-band centre — is electronic and atomic.
-Compositional design becomes predictive only when those control variables are isolated cleanly enough to be tuned on purpose.
+The functional target is macroscopic, but the control variable—Fermi-level position relative to a pseudogap, d-band filling, site-resolved d-band centre—is electronic and atomic.
+Compositional design becomes predictive only when those control variables are isolated cleanly enough to be tuned deliberately.

 Our Approach

-We take problems where a clean electronic-structure control parameter exists, so that a trend across composition or site substitution can be read as a causal mechanism rather than a statistical pattern.
-Studies are designed factorially — hole-doping against electron-doping at the same site, isovalent metal pairs across groups, anion substitution at fixed valence electron count — so that the variable doing the work is isolated by construction.
+We identify problems where a clean electronic-structure control parameter exists, so that trends across composition or site substitution can be read as causal mechanisms rather than statistical patterns.
+Studies are designed factorially—hole-doping against electron-doping at the same site, isovalent metal pairs across groups, anion substitution at fixed valence electron count—so that the variable doing the work is isolated by construction.

-Disorder is treated as the object of study rather than a numerical inconvenience, and methods are chosen to match the physics: Green’s-function coherent potential approximation for substitutional alloys, explicit supercells where short-range order matters, high-throughput screening along controlled compositional axes, and Lichtenstein-formalism exchange extraction where the question is about exchange topology.
-No single method is a house method; the question decides the tool.
+Disorder is treated as the object of study rather than a numerical inconvenience.
+Methods are chosen to match the physics: Green’s-function coherent potential approximation for substitutional alloys, explicit supercells where short-range order matters, high-throughput screening along controlled compositional axes, Lichtenstein-formalism exchange extraction where the question is about exchange topology.

 Key Insights & Achievements